ptonev/dockers/README.md

 Folder ```config``` in need to have full permissions for read/write/execute.

 #### TODO
-* To add MariaDB
+* To implement support on MariaDB
-* To add MySQL Admin

 ## Authors
 Petio Tonev